tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 **FAQ Handling**

 As mentioned due to overlapping of this client sample website FAQ and LUIS intent e.g. get order status.
-We decide to separate the FAQ that use QnAMaker from the LUIS Bot and renew the FAQ tab with QnAMaker bot embedded.
+We decide to separate the FAQ that use QnA Maker from the LUIS Bot and renew the FAQ tab with QnA Maker bot embedded.

-Using the QnAMaker is straight forward as you just need to import the Q&A pair with the following steps
+Using the QnA Maker is straight forward as you just need to import the Q&A pair with the following steps

-1. FAQ input: can be URL or document in these format (.tsv, .pdf, .doc, .docx), into the [**QnAMaker portal - Create Service tab**](https://qnamaker.ai/Create), then click the create button at the bottom.
+1. FAQ input: can be URL or document in these format (.tsv, .pdf, .doc, .docx), into the [**QnA Maker portal - Create Service tab**](https://qnamaker.ai/Create), then click the create button at the bottom.
 Its will automatically generate the knowledge base for you to review it.

-![Screen shot of FAQ page with QnAMaker ] ({{site.baseurl}}/images/CoreMinderImages/QnA_QnA_Azure.JPG}})
+![Screen shot of FAQ page with QnA Maker ] ({{site.baseurl}}/images/CoreMinderImages/QnA_QnA_Azure.JPG}})

 2. Review the Q&A pair and Test it

-![Screen shot of test FAQ page with QnAMaker ] ({{site.baseurl}}/images/CoreMinderImages/QnA_Azure_TestEnv.JPG}})
+![Screen shot of test FAQ page with QnA Maker ] ({{site.baseurl}}/images/CoreMinderImages/QnA_Azure_TestEnv.JPG}})

 3. Save and Retrain, if there's any additonal alternative pharse to the questions added during testing

 4. Publish it and consume

-![Screen shot of E-commerce test portal that consume the QnAMaker publish url ] ({{site.baseurl}}/images/CoreMinderImages/QnA_Portal.JPG}})
+![Screen shot of E-commerce test portal that consume the QnA Maker publish url ] ({{site.baseurl}}/images/CoreMinderImages/QnA_Portal.JPG}})